Author:

 The light is switched on at sunset and changes several times as darkness falls in the evening.
 At night, the light intensity is reduced so as not to disturb the animals, birds and other inhabitants of Toomemägi while they sleep.
 In the morning, the light artwork welcomes early arrivals to Toomemägi and then switches off for the day at sunrise.
 From Friday to Sunday, half an hour after dusk, a special layer of the lighting artwork called' Coloured Shadows' is activated.
 During this time, the Cathedral is bathed in blue and purple tones, and because of an optic effect, everyone walking between the ruins will have multiple colored shadows.

 The lighting artwork of the Tartu Cathedral is part of the project 'Toomemägi Revisited' within the main programme of the European Capital of Culture Tartu 2024, bringing the historical heart of Tartu to life with the help of light, culture and science.
+The completion of the lighting artwork is supported by the city of Tartu, the University of Tartu, SA Tartu 2024 and the National Heritage Board.

 The team: Light To Light, Fiorenzo Naméche, Chiara Carucci, Alfred Sà